 Use a Simple Analysis Form or Spreadsheet

 For many years I have used a simple form to analyse companies when I first review them (before I read the Annual Report and do more analysis).
-A blank version of a suitable form is now present on the ShareSoc Members Network under the Forum name of Fundamental Analysis.
+A blank version of a suitable form is now present on the ShareSoc Members Network (exclusive to ShareSoc full members), here.
 There is also a Spreadsheet on that Forum which automates some of the calculations and would enable you to save it in digital format.
 I retain these forms and sometimes look back at them to remind me why I invested in the company.
 Indeed even after I have sold an investment, sometimes many years later, I keep the form.
 Someday I’ll go back and analyse what factors influenced whether a company turned out to be a good or bad investment!

 This form contains, on a single page, all the data I consider really important—others might disagree on that but I’ll try and explain why I think these are the important factors by explaining each of the fields in turn.